adithyasathu/angular-brainvita/README.md

 **Rules of the game**

-* Move one marble over the other either horizontally or vertically, no cheeky diagonal moves.
+* Move one marble over the other either horizontally or vertically onto empty space, no cheeky diagonal moves.
 * A legal move clears the marble you jumped over.
 X-X-O becomes O-O-X (X is marble and O is empty place).
 * Continue moving one marble over the other till you leave only ONE marble on the board.